 The proposed development will have a low rise domestic character and scale that relates to the surrounding physical environment.
-Its setting is highly visible from Discovery Drive and Gardenia Parade.
+Its setting is highly visible from the Hilltop Residential Precinct western entry roundabout, which is traversed by Bounty Boulevard and Astley Parade.
+It will also be visible from the future intersection between the North South Arterial and Bounty Boulevard.
 This setting will influence the architecture and landscape character of the development.

 The Sector Plan Map shows the fundamental parameters for development within the sector, as a framework for the implementation of the development requirements and guidelines contained in this sector plan (refer Figure 5).
-It also indicates the desired relationships of proposed buildings to the landform, car parking areas, pedestrian areas and the adjacent roads.
+It also indicates the desired relationships of proposed buildings to the landform, car parking areas, pedestrian areas and site access.